MatthewHiggins2017/BIO726P/docs/ssh.md

 # SSH & Your Virtual Computer!

-For each of your we have created your very on AWS instance!
+For each of you we have created your very on AWS instance!
 This instance you will use to complete the practical work outlined.

 To switch on your instance please go to [https://switch.genomicscourse.com](https://switch.genomicscourse.com) and follow the instructions! **Once you computer is switched on proceed with the following sections.**